NWalker4483/merlin/README.md

-# A set of ROS Packages for simulating and controlling the *American Robot* Merlin MR6500 Robotic Arm
+# A set of ROS Packages for simulating and controlling the *American Robot* Merlin MR6500 Robotic Arm (In Progress)
 This package provides:
 *  URDF Description
 *  Hardware Interface